-Mechanical Systems I presents practical preventive/predictive maintenance procedures for industrial mechanical systems.
+Mechanical I presents practical preventive/predictive maintenance procedures for industrial mechanical systems.
 Included are refractory repairs, fabrication/installation of pipe systems, boiler and valve service and repair, fabrication of repair parts and the repair of mechanical pumps and drive trains.
 Troubleshooting of all mechanical systems will be emphasized.
-Throughout this course, the student will develop skills in soldering, oxyacetylene cutting/welding, stick, and TIG welding, and plasma and air-arc cutting.
-Prerequisite: IMT 110.
+Prerequisite: none.
+(Spring)